 This matter is before the undersigned Administrative Law Judge pursuant to MCL 400.9 and MCL 400.37 upon claimant's request for a hearing.
-After due notice, a telephone hearing was held on September 9, 2008.
-Claimant personally appeared and testified.
+After due notice, an in-person hearing was held on March 10, 2010.
+Claimant and his sister personally appeared and testified.
+He was assisted by